 The Company has completed its previously announced negotiations with the Drogheda, Ireland employee representatives regarding separation benefits related to the closure of the Company's compounding facility at that location.
-Based upon the period-end estimates regarding the separation agreements, the Company increased its provision for severance costs by approximately \$4 million in the first quarter of 2010.
-The balance of the restructuring charges in the first six months of 2010 was mainly due to accelerated depreciation and other restructuring related costs pertaining to the rationalization of our Fragrance and Ingredients operations in Europe.
+Based upon the period-end estimates regarding the separation agreements, the Company increased its provision for severance costs by approximately \$5 million in the first nine months of 2010.
+The balance of the restructuring charges in the first nine months of 2010 was mainly due to accelerated depreciation and other restructuring related costs pertaining to the rationalization of our Fragrance and Ingredients operations in Europe.
+The Company ceased its operations at the Drogheda plant as of September 30, 2010.
+The Company is currently working with the Trustees of the pension plan regarding various aspects associated with the funding requirements for the plan, which it expects to conclude in the first quarter of 2011.